 - Sexual offenses (e.g., sexual assault, rape)

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our Sheriff Departments page for the contact information for your local sheriff’s department.

-If you are a victim of domestic violence and have been charged with a crime, see our National Organizations page for Battered Women Charged with Crimes.
+If you are a victim of domestic violence and have been charged with a crime, see our National Organizations page for Abuse Victims Charged with Crimes.
 Other resources for victims of crime are listed on our National Organizations page for Crime Victims.